-Automatically saved usage data
+Automatically saved IP-address

 The protection of your privacy is extremely important to us.
 Our web content is therefore designed fundamentally so that it can be used anonymously.
 This website transfers requested web content to your IP-address.
 An IP-address is a personal data.
 So your IP-Address is only used for requested web content transfer and will not be saved.
-For statistical reasons and to detect errors, your IP-address will be anonymized and stored in a log file along with access date and time for three months.
+For statistical reasons and to detect errors, your IP-address will be anonymized and stored in a log file along with access date and time for seven days.
 To these anonymized information, the requested URL, the referrer URL, an error code, the used browser and operation system will be added.

 As a user, you have the right to request information regarding which data we have saved about you and for what purpose it has been saved.
 Furthermore, you may correct incorrect data or have such data deleted if saving it is prohibited or no longer required.
 We will be pleased to assist you, should you require any further information, or have any requests or suggestions on the topic of privacy.